-The Michigan Legal Help website and affiliated local self-help centers are part of the Michigan Legal Help Program.
-The Program works with judges, courts, lawyers, bar associations, nonprofit legal aid agencies, legal self-help centers, libraries and many others to promote coordinated and quality assistance for persons representing themselves in civil legal matters in Michigan.
+The Michigan Legal Help team works tirelessly with judges, courts, lawyers, bar associations, nonprofit legal aid agencies, legal self-help centers, libraries and many others to promote coordinated and quality assistance for persons representing themselves in civil legal matters in Michigan.

-The goal of the Michigan Law Help website is to bring you accurate and trustworthy legal information.
+The goal of the Michigan Legal Help website is to bring you accurate and trustworthy legal information.
 The information you will find here has been reviewed by attorneys and court staff to make sure it is correct.
-All of the form interviews have been tested many times to make sure everything works correctly.
+All of the tools that produce forms have been tested many times to make sure everything works correctly.
 We check all of our content regularly to make sure it is up to date.

-Our mission is to educate the public about their rights and responsibilities under the law and to teach web site visitors how to navigate the court system properly and efficiently when they have to handle a civil legal problem without a lawyer.
-If you decide that you need a lawyer or help from a community services organization, this web site can also guide you to a local resource to find what you need.
+Our mission is to educate the public about their rights and responsibilities under the law and to help website visitors navigate the court system properly and efficiently.
+If you decide that you need a lawyer or help from a community services organization, the Guide to Legal Help can direct you to resources in your area.